Terracotta Army in Xi'an

 Low season (November to March): 8:30-17:30, ticketing stops at 16:30

-A. Take direct Bus No. 306 from Xi’an Railway Station (no English-speaking steward on the bus) and get off at the Terracotta Warriors (Bin Ma Yong) stop.
+A. Take direct Bus No. 306 from Xi’an Railway Station (no English-speaking steward on the bus) and get off at the Terracotta Warriors (Bing Ma Yong) stop.
 The bus runs from 07:00 to 19:00 and it takes about an hour to get to the destination.

-B. Take Bus No. 307 at South Gate of the Tang Paradise, Big Wild Goose Pagoda, or Banpo stop and get off at the Terracotta Warriors stop.
+B. Take Bus No. 307 at the South Gate of the Tang Paradise, Big Wild Goose Pagoda, or Banpo stop and get off at the Terracotta Warriors stop.

 C. Book Private Xian to Terracotta Warriors Transfers.